 Departmental Research Administrators

 As a departmental research administrator, you play a pivotal role in the facilitation of research, supporting and providing guidance on the administrative aspects of the project.
-You will typically serve in the role of liaison to Sponsored Programs Administration (osp) for the Principal Investigator (PI), allowing the PI to focus more on the science of the project rather than on administrative tasks, such as creating budgets and completing forms. osp is here to assist you along the way, and we are committed to helping you find the resources you need to assist researchers in navigating through the proposal and award process.
+You will typically serve in the role of liaison to Office of Sponsored Projects (OSP) for the Principal Investigator (PI), allowing the PI to focus more on the science of the project rather than on administrative tasks, such as creating budgets and completing forms.
+OSP is here to assist you along the way, and we are committed to helping you find the resources you need to assist researchers in navigating through the proposal and award process.